 Nancy Marie Bennallack was only 28 years old when she was murdered on Oct.
 26, 1970.
 She was working as a court reporter when she was brutally stabbed to death in the bedroom of her home in Sacramento, California.
 She had been stabbed almost three dozen times and had been nearly decapitated.

 Bennallack was engaged and planning to get married the following month.
 Her devastated fiancé, family, and friends spent the next 52 years wondering what happened.

-The Sacramento Bee reported that the case was solved by investigators at the Sacramento County Sheriff’s Office and the Sacramento County District Attorney’s Office.
+In August 2022, The Sacramento Bee reported that the case was solved by investigators at the Sacramento County Sheriff’s Office and the Sacramento County District Attorney’s Office.
 They used DNA genealogy techniques to identify Richard John Davis as her killer.

 Davis was living in the same apartment complex as the victim at the time of her murder.
 On the night of Oct.
 26, 1970, police believe that Davis put tape on his fingertips to avoid leaving fingerprints, then climbed up to Bennallack’s balcony and entered her apartment, reported KCRA.
 There were defensive wounds on her body that show she tried to fight off the attack.